Thartvigsen/thartvigsen.github.io/_pages/about.md

 ### Research
 I build machine learning and data mining systems to support time-sensitive decision making without perpetuating societal biases.
-The projects that excite me the most: (1) provide robust models of ongoing systems, often through partially-observed time series, (2) protect end users from machine bias, and (3) have impact through real-world deployment.
+The projects that excite me the most: (1) provide robust models of ongoing systems, often through partially-observed time series, (2) defend users from machine bias, and (3) have impact through real-world deployment.

 Some of my recent projects include:
 <ul style="margin-bottom: 1px;">
+  <li>ToxiGen, a language model-generated dataset for detecting implicitly toxic language that targets minority groups.</li>
   <li>Systems for learning to stop and classify ongoing time series early in time-sensitive domains (see <a href="https://thartvigsen.github.io/papers/kdd19.pdf">KDD'19</a> and <a href="https://thartvigsen.github.io/papers/kdd20.pdf">KDD'20</a> papers).</li>
-  <li>A language model-generated dataset for detecting implicitly toxic language that targets minority groups.</li>
   <li>Explaining black-box models for time series and natural language processing (see <a href="https://thartvigsen.github.io/papers/cikm21.pdf">CIKM'21</a> and <a href="https://thartvigsen.github.io/papers/acl20.pdf">ACL'20</a> papers).</li>
-  <li>Methods for recovering models of annotators' labeling behavior from machine learning datasets (see AAAI'22 and SDM'22 papers).</li>
+  <li>Methods for recovering models of annotators' labeling behavior from machine learning datasets (see <a href="papers/sdm22.pdf">AAAI'22</a> and <a href="papers/sdm22.pdf">SDM'22</a> papers).</li>
 </ul>

 For more details, please visit my [full list of publications](https://thartvigsen.github.io/publications/).